My teenage students learning from a docent while visiting the Kimbell Art Museum in Fort Worth.

 Students exploring medieval armor discover a dragon at the Tower of London.

 Northstar School student photographing the Wari figure after our docent tour at the Kimbell Art Museum.

 How does learning happen in a museum?

 This essential question opens the door to viewing museums through the lens of an educator.
 Leading children and young adults through encounters with artwork and ancient artifacts invites learning on many levels.
 The experience of being in the museum attaches memories of sights, sounds, smells, and the feeling of being in a beautifully designed space to the information they are taking in.

 I encourage pre-service and current art teachers to keep this question at the forefront of their thoughts as we visit local museums together and as they independently explore museums around the country and the world.

-This question is expanded as we move past observations of printed didactic material to consider who decides what is taught through these words, what is overt and what is implied.
+This question is expanded as we move past observations of printed didactic material to consider: Who decides what is taught through these words?
+What knowledge (ideas and interpretation) is overt and what is implied?
 We discuss the range of educational events such as school field trips and family weekend programs.
 Such critical analysis informs us about the nature of learning in the environment of an arts based institution.

 In the growing and exciting field of museum education, issues of inclusion and access can be as significant as the curation of exhibits and management of the institution itself.

 My formal studies in museum education began in 1989 with an internship at the Abilene Museum of Art, which was transitioning to become the Grace Museum.
 As an undergraduate art major, I was thrilled to spend two summers investigating how museums operate as I worked closely with the curator and director.
 My tasks included hanging artwork for exhibition, photographing and cataloging about 500 items in the museum's collection, assisting with office duties and donor events, and transferring collections data onto a newly purchased software program.